Kishanjay/LacunaV2-evaluator/README.md

 `node todomvc_instrumentation_server.js`

+This will create the _all_functions.json and _alive_functions.json in the /examples/<framework> directory.

 #### Step 3.
 Run todomvc server.
 Server that hosts the todomvc projects And run the testcases.
 This will generate all possible executions, thus ensure all alive functions have been executed.
 _Note: this may take a really long time_

+In the todomvc folder execute the following commands:
 `gulp test-server`
 `npm run test`